Daniel J. Frey

 Am I right?

-Responsibly, responsibly our old broken police forces should be set aside.
+Responsibly, our old, broken police forces should be set aside.

 And in its place, a new force created.